David Lynch: Unrealized projects

 Lynch worked on a number of projects that never progressed beyond the pre-production stage.
 Some of them fell into development hell and others were officially canceled.

 The Angriest Dog in the World

 In 1983, Lynch began writing and drawing a comic strip, The Angriest Dog in the World, that featured unchanging graphics of a tethered dog so angry it could not move, alongside cryptic philosophical references.
 It was published from 1983 to 1992 in The Village Voice, Creative Loafing, and other tabloid and alternative publications.
-Around this time Lynch also became interested in photography and traveled to northern England to photograph its degrading industrial landscape.
+Around this time Lynch also became interested in photography and traveled to northern England to photograph its deteriorating industrial landscape.

 The Cowboy and the Frenchman

 Lynch directed a short film, The Cowboy and the Frenchman (1988), as part of The French as Seen by..., a series sponsored by the French newspaper Le Figaro.
 The other directors commissioned for the series were Werner Herzog, Andrzej Wajda, Luigi Comencini, and Jean-Luc Godard.